 ApplicationA standard university application is required.

-You must also submit a "Statement of Purpose" describing previous education, work experience, and relevant coursework.
+All applicants must submit a portfolio and a "Statement of Purpose" describing previous education, work experience, and relevant coursework.
 Include why you are interested in Digital Media and why you are interested in our program.
 Please also tell us which track (Gaming, Production Design or Public Relations & Social Media) that you would like to pursue.
 Include any additional information you would like us to know.
 The statement should be no more than 800 words.
-Send the statement with a resume and a portfolio of previous work directly to the DMST Program Director:
+Send Submit the statement with a resume and a portfolio link to your UHCL E-Services account (assigned after you have completed the ApplyTexas online application) or mail directly to the DMST Program Director:

 Leo Chan Ph.D.